Skip to content

 Architecture Overview

-Substation is built with a modular, layered architecture that emphasizes performance, reliability, and maintainability.
+Substation is built with a modular, plugin-based architecture that emphasizes performance, reliability, and maintainability.
 This document provides an overview of the system design and architectural decisions.

-Or: How we built a terminal app that doesn't suck, using Swift.
+Or: How we built a terminal app that doesn't suck, using Swift and a modular plugin system.

 Design Principles